Chapter 20 · Deploying Dynamic Websites with the LNMP Stack

 root@linuxprobe:/lnmp# chmod -Rf 777 /usr/local/nginx/html

-Figure 20-4 WordPress installer welcome
+Figure 20-4 WordPress System Installation Homepage

-Figure 20-10 WordPress admin dashboard
+Figure 20-10 WordPress Admin Dashboard

 Review Questions